T809DATA/T809DATA_2023/04_linear_regression/README.md

 - Use plots to show the prediction accuracy, either by plotting the actual values vs predicted values or the mean-square-error.

 ### What to turn in to Gradescope
+*Read this carefully before you submit your solution.*

 You should edit `template.py` to include your own code.

+This is an individual project so you can of course help each other out but your code should be your own.

 You are not allowed to import any non-built in packages that are not already imported.

 Files to turn in: